EcoBlockLabs/ecoblock-tutorials/packages/token-withdraw/README.md

 # token-withdraw Tutorial

-`token-withdraw` shows how to move ERC20 tokens from Arbitrum (Layer 2) into Ethereum (Layer 1).
+`token-withdraw` shows how to move ERC20 tokens from EcoBlock (Layer 2) into Ethereum (Layer 1).

 Note that this repo covers initiating a token withdrawal; for a demo on (later) releasing the funds from the Outbox, see [outbox-execute](../outbox-execute/README.md)

 ## How it works (Under the hood)

-To withdraw a token from Arbitrum, a message is send from a Gateway contract which burns the token on L2, and sends a message to L1, which allow the token to be released from escrow once the dispute period is expired.
+To withdraw a token from EcoBlock, a message is send from a Gateway contract which burns the token on L2, and sends a message to L1, which allow the token to be released from escrow once the dispute period is expired.
 For more info, see [Outgoing messages documentation](https://developer.offchainlabs.com/docs/l1_l2_messages#l2-to-l1-messages-lifecycle).

 ---